apache/fury-site/docs/guide/dart/type-registration.md

 );
 ```

-See [Manual Serializers](custom-serializers.md) for how to implement a serializer.
+See [Custom Serializers](custom-serializers.md) for how to implement a serializer.

 ## Rules to Follow